Improwised/jovVix/README.md

    cd jovVix
 ```

-- Configure your env settings into .env.docker if you want to integrate any changes otherwise keep the default ones
+- Configure your env settings into .env.docker if you want to integrate any changes otherwise keep the default ones.

 - Then build and run the docker compose file in your environment by following command
 ```